 His picture book, Henry’s Map (2013), is his first book (both written and illustrated) to be published in the USA.
 The book received critical acclaim and has been listed among the School Library Journal's Best Books List for 2013.

 Elliot was the inaugural recipient of the 2011 Mallinson Rendel Illustrators Award, presented by The Arts Foundation of New Zealand.
 In 2014 David Elliot received the Storylines Margaret Mahy Award in recognition of his lifetime achievement in children’s writing and illustration.

-Most recently, Elliot released a companion volume to Henry’s Map called Henry’s Stars (2015).
-Henry’s Stars is all about Henry’s discovery within the constellations of the sky, what the other farm animals see, and the shiftiness of perception.
+In 2015, Elliot released a companion volume to Henry’s Map called Henry’s Stars, which is about Henry’s discovery within the constellations of the sky, what the other farm animals see, and the shiftiness of perception.

-Snark (Otago University Press, 2016) by David Elliot, a children's book inspired by the verse of Lewis Carroll won both the Margaret Mahy Book of the Year Award and the Russell Clark Award for Illustration at the 2017 New Zealand Book Awards for Children and Young Adults.
+Snark (Otago University Press, 2016) is a children's book inspired by the verse of Lewis Carroll.
+It won both the Margaret Mahy Book of the Year Award and the Russell Clark Award for Illustration at the 2017 New Zealand Book Awards for Children and Young Adults.
 It was praised by the judging panel convenor Pam Jones for its “rich imagery, with compelling storytelling.
 It draws readers into the tale of Lewis Carroll’s poetry like never before…” In a review for Booklist, Michael Cart described the book as “...beautifully designed and splendidly illustrated… The result is an irresistible invitation to imagination that will delight readers of all ages.”

 In 2022, Elliot's board book for young children, Bumblebee Grumblebee, was published by Gecko Press.

 Updated July 2022.